-The first thing you need to do if you have an app that refuses to work properly is make sure it’s compatible.
+The first thing you need to do if you have apps crashing and refusing to work properly, is to make sure they are compatible.
 If your app is compatible but still crashes, there must be something else at work.

 In this case, when you can’t click on About to see if it’s up to date, check developer’s website to see if you’re running the latest version.
 Sometimes apps quit unexpectedly and that is also a crash-like issue which you shouldn’t ignore, even if its occasional.

 Maybe your Mac doesn’t have enough processing power/memory to run it at full capacity.
 You can try checking how your Mac is doing in real-time while the app works with iStat Menus.
 Download the app and use it to monitor hardware indicators, CPU load and RAM usage.
 Check which apps take up the most resources and decide if you can quit/uninstall them.

 This app is probably features among your startup items — apps that start together with your Mac when you turn it on.
 If your Mac freezes or the app prevents other app from launching, try removing it from login items.
 To do it, open System Preferences > Users and Groups.
 Select your name and click “Login items” and remove the app in question.